rich-iannone/PuffR/README.md

 Air quality modelling is a great tool for describing the causal relationship between emissions, meteorology, atmospheric concentrations, deposition, and other factors.
 Air pollution measurements give useful quantitative information about ambient concentrations and deposition, however, such measurements can only describe air quality at specific locations and times.
 Moreover, monitoring usually doesn't provide very good information concerning the causes of the air quality problem.
 AQ modelling can instead provide a more complete deterministic description of the air quality problem, including an analysis of factors and causes (e.g., emission sources, meteorological processes, physical changes, and chemistry).
 Thus air quality models play an important role in science, because of their capability to assess the relative importance of the relevant processes.
 Air quality modelling is also an important tool for developing and evaluating air quality policy.
 Model outputs provide a wide assessment of the state of air quality across a given jurisdiction both in terms of airborne concentrations and potential human exposure and the deposition of acidifying and eutrophying pollutants.

-The CALPUFF integrated modeling system consists of three main components and a set of preprocessing and postprocessing programs.
-The main components of the modeling system are CALMET (a diagnostic 3-dimensional meteorological model), CALPUFF (an air quality dispersion model), and CALPOST (a postprocessing package).
+The CALPUFF integrated modelling system consists of three main components and a set of preprocessing and postprocessing programs.
+The main components of the modelling system are CALMET (a diagnostic 3-dimensional meteorological model), CALPUFF (an air quality dispersion model), and CALPOST (a postprocessing package).
 It's a great system.

 ## The Goals of the PuffR R Package Project

 While CALPUFF is indeed great, the workflow for atmospheric dispersion modelling with CALPUFF needs to be reconsidered, both in the interest of saving time and also for ensuring that the quality of inputs is higher.
 Here are some ways that the PuffR package might provide some value:

-— allow the user to provide a minimal selection of parameters (relying on a very sensible selection of defaults); the PuffR package will then collect, analyze, and prepare model inputs with the best publicly available data for preparation of model inputs
+— allow the user to provide a minimal selection of parameters (relying on a very sensible selection of defaults); the PuffR package will then collect, analyze, and prepare model inputs with the best publicly available data

+- include the ability to store presets that can be shared across projects

 — have a useful help system and documentation library (with copious examples) available to aid in the understanding of every option/switch/setting in CALMET/CALPUFF/CALSUM/CALPOST